 - sleet (n.)

 - c.
 1300, slete, either from an unrecorded Old English *slete, *slyte, related to Middle High German sloz, Middle Low German sloten (plural) "hail," from Proto-Germanic *slautjan- (source also of dialectal Norwegian slutr, Danish slud, Swedish sloud "sleet"), from root *slaut-.

 - early 14c., from sleet (n.).
 Related: Sleeted; sleeting.

 - sleeve (n.)

-- Old English sliefe (West Saxon), slefe (Mercian) "arm-covering part of a garment," probably literally "that into which the arm slips," from Proto-Germanic *slaubjon (cognates: Middle Low German sloven "to dress carelessly," Old High German sloufen "to put on or off").
+- Old English sliefe (West Saxon), slefe (Mercian) "arm-covering part of a garment," probably literally "that into which the arm slips," from Proto-Germanic *slaubjon (source also of Middle Low German sloven "to dress carelessly," Old High German sloufen "to put on or off").
 Related to Old English slefan, sliefan "to slip on (clothes)" and slupan "to slip, glide," from PIE root *sleubh- "to slide, slip."

-Compare slipper, Old English slefescoh "slipper," slip (n.) "woman's garment," and expression to slip into "to dress in").
+Compare slipper, Old English slefescoh "slipper," slip (n.2) "woman's garment," and expression slip into "dress in."
 Mechanical sense is attested from 1864.
-To have something up one's sleeve is recorded from c.1500 (large sleeves formerly doubled as pockets).
 Meaning "the English Channel" translates French La Manche.
+To have something up one's sleeve is recorded from c.
+1500 (large sleeves formerly doubled as pockets).
+To wear one's heart on (one's) sleeve is from "Othello" (1604).